Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 Delete the contents of `func startStreaming()` in `ExtensionDeviceSource` but leave the function in place for now.

-This should build.
+It should build.
 But, if we build and run the end-to-end testing app, we will get the "no video" image.
 This is because this more-complex extension requires some changes in the way the end-to-end app works so that it continues to emulate the system extension machinery.

 We'll make a couple of quick changes here.
 I am going to show you a more powerful way to communicate between the container app and extension later on, so let's repurpose our simple Darwin `CFNotification` system so that it is just for the end-to-end testing app.
 Add the following class to `Shared.swift`: